IPC Background

 With regard to the actual pulse generating devices used in IPC, their conventional efficiency is typically very poor, in the 15-30% range, commensurate with that of an internal combustion engine.
 That being so, even obtaining a CoP of around one for the whole system, including the batteries wherein the energy gains are realised, is a significant achievement (see image of typical pulse waveforms)

 The main difference here is that the energy mechanisms and pathways involved in IPC producing ‘OU’ and ‘radiant’ effects, are not yet clear or well understood.
 Therefore, obtaining reliable and reproducible data regarding the phenomenon is paramount and the first and most important step before attempting to build a working theoretical model.
 Despite this, various attempts have been made over the last 30 years in particular to produce a variety of speculative theoretical frameworks, together with an associated language, in an attempt to describe the phenomenon in pre-existing scientific terms.
 These have often involved ideas around vacuum energy and the zero point field (ZPF) and, while vacuum energy extraction is a well advanced area of scientific research, linkage to the ZPF, for example, while tantalising, is premature.
-Similarly, various alternative developmental pathways have been identified for Maxwellian based electrodynamic theory on the basis that certain assumptions and mathmatical techniques were used to make sense of the burgeoning theory in the context of the time.
+Similarly, various alternative developmental pathways have been identified for Maxwellian-based electrodynamic theory on the basis that certain assumptions and mathematical techniques, e.g. the Lorenz gauge, were used to assist in finding sensible solutions for the wave equations.

 So while these various ideas and their language have been helpful to researchers and technical developers operating in uncharted waters, they do not constitute a working scientific model or theory until such time as it has been tested, and iteratively revised where necessary, in the time honored fashion.
 Here, the inductive scientific method, and subsequent hypothetic-deductive practices, reign supreme.
 Nevertheless, it will require a larger perspective on the nature of electricity to build a more accurate model, one that reflects a diverse set of technically accurate observations.